 Whether you’re interested in a career in health care, rehabilitation or social services, the Occupational Therapist Assistant and Physiotherapist Assistant program will prepare you to work with clients of all ages with a variety of physical, cognitive, emotional and developmental conditions.
-Working under the guidance of a registered occupational therapist and/or physiotherapist, you will maximize physical function and occupational performance to promote increased daily functioning and overall well-being for your clients.
+Working under the supervision of a registered occupational therapist and/or physiotherapist, you will maximize physical function and support occupational participation and goal achievement in desired life roles, needed and wanted occupations and optimize the overall life-satisfaction, fulfillment and well-being of your clients.
 Hands-on labs begin in semester one where you learn and practice therapy skills in small groups to prepare you for success in the field.
-This program offers 590 clinical hours in a range of unique and diverse placement settings.
-Our onsite living lab provides realistic simulations that transform classroom knowledge into the practical skills required for the field.
+This program offers 584 clinical hours in a range of unique and diverse placement settings.

 To help students succeed in programs with remote learning requirements, Durham College’s IT Services department has identified minimum technology recommendations.
 While these are not program requirements, these suggestions will help ensure students have the right tools to support a quality remote learning experience.